• Skip to main content

 by Richard Schulman On August 30th, the US Missile Defense Agency (MDA) announced that for the first time the nation’s Terminal High Altitude Area Defense (THAAD) system was able to remotely launch an interceptor vehicle.
 In the words of Defense News, [T]he Lockheed Martin-made THAAD has now had 16 successful intercept tests in a row… […]

-Filed Under: Missile defense Tagged: Michael Griffin, Patriot systems, space-based sensors, THAAD
+Filed Under: Missile defense Tagged With: Michael Griffin, Patriot systems, space-based sensors, THAAD

 A clarion call